Although narcissists act with an air of superiority, they often play the victim. Especially if they’re covert narcissists.

 Narcissists Actually Feel Victimised

-Narcissists often genuinely feel they are being victimised.
-When anything goes āwrongā in their lives, they don’t look at how they can make improvements.
+Narcissists often feel they’re being victimised.
+So when anything goes “wrong” in their lives, they don’t look at how they can make improvements.

 They look outward at what they can blame.
 It’s much easier on their ego, than taking a long look in the mirror.